arunworldlogin/SkipperTools/README.md

 # SkipperTools
 Project used to ease the android development by skipping/reducing commenly used boilerplate code

-# Tool 1 : Generic RecyclerView Adapter
+# Tool 1 : Generic RecyclerView Adapter.

         //Dummy data
         val data = arrayListOf(TestData("One"), TestData("Two"), TestData("Three"))